-Then you are ready for the next step…
+Then, you will be ready for the next step…

 2. Believe you can have a job you love (and money too)

-If you don’t believe a career you adore with more money than you ever dreamed of is within the realm of possibility, or within the realm of possibility for you, then you have failed before you started.
+If you don’t believe a career you adore with more money than you ever dreamed of is within the realm of possibility, or within the realm of possibility for you, then you’ve failed before you started.

 Here are some beliefs that may be holding you back: